mint-lang/mint/documentation/Language/Locale.md

 * all translations of the same key must have the same type
 * locale keys must have translations in every defined language

+Locales are open like Modules are so they can be defined in multiple places.